-At HealthStream's Annual Meeting, shareholders will act upon (i) the election of three (3) persons nominated by the Board of Directors (the "Board") and identified in this proxy statement as Class II directors, (ii) the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017, (iii) the approval, on an advisory basis, of the compensation of the Company's named executive officers under applicable SEC rules (the "Named Executive Officers") as described in this proxy statement; and (iv) any other matters that may properly come before the meeting.
+At HealthStream's Annual Meeting, shareholders will act upon (i) the election of three (3) persons nominated by the Board of Directors (the "Board") and identified in this proxy statement as Class III directors, (ii) the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018, (iii) the approval, on an advisory basis, of the compensation of the Company's named executive officers under applicable SEC rules (the "Named Executive Officers") as described in this proxy statement, (iv) the determination, on an advisory basis, regarding whether the Company will have future advisory votes regarding executive compensation every one year, every two years, or every three years, and (v) any other matters that may properly come before the meeting.
 In addition, our management will respond to questions from shareholders.
-The Annual Meeting will be held on May 25, 2017 at the Company's offices located at 209 10th Ave.
+The Annual Meeting will be held on May 24, 2018 at the Company's offices located at 209 10th Ave.
 South, Suite 450, Nashville, TN 37203.
 The meeting will begin at 2:00 p.m., Central Daylight Time.
 Directions to the Annual Meeting are provided on the back page of the proxy statement.